ToumiYassine/ML-with-Coursera/README.md

 # ML-with-Coursera
 Final Project: Classification with Python

-In this notebook, you will practice all the classification algorithms that we have learned in this course.
+In this notebook, i have practiced all the classification algorithms that we have learned in this course.

 Below, is where we are going to use the classification algorithms to create a model based on our training data and evaluate our testing data using evaluation metrics learned in the course.